 Librarians are available to provide specialized research assistance and instruction for individuals and classes.
 Questions can be submitted in person, by e-mail, telephone, and via the Ask a Librarian link on the Library web page.
-An online chat service is also available.
 Interlibrary loan services are available to all registered users at no extra charge.